Thursday, September 28, 2006

 L.A.P.
 (Live African Percussion)

-Louis Fourie, from the Canyon Nature Park in Namibia, called to tell me that he was going up to see Robert Trunz from MELT at his farm
+Louis Fourie, from the Canyon Nature Park in Namibia, called to tell me that he was going up to see Robert Trunz from MELT at his farm (pictured left) in Cullinan Gauteng, and he really wanted me to be there with him at this first meeting and jam session with some artists.

-Louis'’ world has opened up since he and I first met, as he says,"It'’s amazing what one click to a website can do to your life".
+Louis' world has opened up since he and I first met, as he says,"It's amazing what one click to a website can do to your life".
 After that first enthusiastic meeting where I almost over-whelmed him with new music and exciting musicians, his vision for a music festival suddenly became something more than just a dream (more about that in the future!).

 Robert, is still one of the most important producers of music from Southern Africa, and apart from being my music 'guru', he also knows how to put together the most incredible combinations of artists for festival events.
 Having worked with PedXulu at the Johannesburg Arts Alive Festival, I can say this with confidence!